acorn-io/acorn-oss-workshop/steps/probes.md

 ```
 ...
-STATUS: ENDPOINTS[http://resultui-vote-f1825499.11jp51.alpha.on-acorn.io => resultui:80, http://voteui-vote-c7bc34b6.11jp51.alpha.on-acorn.io => voteui:80] HEALTHY[6/9] UPTODATE[9] [containers: voteui is not ready]
+[containers: voteui is not ready]
 ```

-This is normal as we specified a wrong port number in the readiness probe definition (we used port *8080* whereas *voteui* container actually listens on port *80*).
+This is a normal behavior as we specified a wrong port number in the readiness probe definition (we used port *8080* whereas *voteui* container actually listens on port *80*).
 Let's fix that and update the probe definition of the *voteui* container so it looks like the following:

 ```
   voteui: {